 ignore version check: None #Force ProtocolLib to start for a specified Minecraft version, even if it is incompatible.

 One of the main goals of this project was to achieve maximum compatibility with CraftBukkit.
 And the end result is quite flexible.
 Aside from package changes, it should be resilient against future changes.
 It's likely that I won't have to update ProtocolLib for anything but bug fixes and new features.

 How is this possible?
 It all comes down to reflection in the end.
 Essentially, no name is hard coded - every field, method and class is deduced by looking at field types, package names or parameter types.
 It's remarkably consistent across different versions.

 ProtocolLib collects statistics anonymously through MCStats.
 Participation is completely optional and you can opt-out at any time, although it is really helpful in figuring out what environments the plugin is running in (i.e. versions of Spigot, Java, and ProtocolLib), so I can adjust development accordingly.

 If ProtocolLib has made your life significantly easier or you're feeling particularly generous, consider donating!
 It's a great way to support the many hours I've spent maintaining this plugin and keeps me motivated.
 Don't donate if you can't afford it.

 Huge thanks to those who have donated!

-(If I missed you, shoot me a PM)
+(If I missed you or you want to remain anonymous, shoot me a PM)